Candidates Tournament 2026

-The 2026 Candidates Tournament is an eight-player chess tournament that will determine the challenger for the World Chess Championship 2026.
-The tournament will take place at the Cap St Georges Hotel and Resort in Pegeia, Cyprus, between 28 March and 16 April 2026.
-The event will be held alongside the Women's Candidates Tournament.
+The 2026 Candidates Tournament was an eight-player chess tournament, held to determine the challenger for the World Chess Championship 2026.
+The tournament took place at the Cap St Georges Hotel and Resort in Pegeia, Cyprus, between 28 March and 16 April 2026, alongside the Women's Candidates Tournament 2026.
+As with every Candidates Tournament since 2013, it was a double round-robin tournament.

-As with every Candidates tournament since 2013, it will be a double round-robin tournament.
-The winner of the tournament will earn the right to play the World Chess Championship 2026 against the current World Chess Champion Gukesh Dommaraju.
+Javokhir Sindarov won five of the first six rounds, winning the tournament with a round to spare and setting a points record for the Candidates in the process.
+He thus earned the right to play in the World Chess Championship 2026 against the reigning World Chess Champion Gukesh Dommaraju.

 Qualification

-The eight players to qualify to the Candidates Tournament will be:
+The eight players to qualify to the Candidates Tournament were: